 Revenue from natural resources on Indian land

 Natural resources are increasingly a key source of income for many Native American tribes.
-In FY 2016, ONRR and OST
+In 2017, ONRR

 Much like federal revenue, revenue from natural resource extraction on tribal land is collected in each phase of the production process (for instance, companies pay bonuses to secure rights, rents during exploration, and royalties once production begins).